WarwickRSE/mostest/Automagic/runner_instructions.md

 You can name the jobs, name the workflow etc

 The Github Marketplace has a bunch of pre-created flows for all sorts of things

+## Other useful notes

+By the way, to check your runner usage, go to 'Top right profile pic menu' -> Settings -> Billing and licensing -> usage